techmeetnotes/notes/README.md

 Contributors are the members of the organization that owns this repo.

 ## Writing rules
-* This is not an idea dump.
+* The top level is not an idea dump.
 Publish texts that are a little bit more than just random assorted ideas.
+(Feel free to create a subfolder for yourself where almost anything goes.)

 ## Linking/document placement rules
 ...